Skip to main content

 Configure App Control

-Open Outputs configuration and use the App Control tab to configure App Control.
+Open Outputs configuration and use the App Control tab.

 • Enable or disable App Control.